-Credit risk for the Group is dominated by the risk of financial loss stemming from a default (cash flow difficulties or liquidation) among customers indebted to a Group affiliate.
+RISK IDENTIFICATION AND DESCRIPTION POTENTIAL IMPACTS ON THE GROUP Credit risk for the Group is dominated by the risk of financial loss stemming from a default (cash flow difficulties or liquidation) among customers indebted to a Group affiliate.
 Although the effects of the Covid-19 pandemic have severely affected some of the Group's customers - in particular those operating in the hospitality and nightclub sectors - the rate of non-recovery of receivables remained extremely low.

-The non-recovery of a commercial receivable in the event of non-payment or liquidation of customers would have a negative impact on the Group's financial statements.
+The non-recovery of a commercial receivable in the event o non-payment or liquidation of customers would have a negative impact on the Group's financial statements.